 What needs to be clear when you use and cite this information is who exactly the original author was.
 Keep in mind that you have read this passage in the book by DeWine et al., but these are not their ideas.
 If you plan to use some of Guzley's ideas, then you need to make it clear that they are in fact his ideas.
-Here is an example of what your sentence and citation might look like:

-Guzley (1992) found that satisfaction with communication and other important processes was related to an individual's commitment to the organization (as cited in DeWine et al., 2000).
+Here is an example of what your sentence and citation might look like: Guzley (1992) found that satisfaction with communication and other important processes was related to an individual's commitment to the organization (as cited in DeWine et al., 2000).

 What you see here is an acknowledgment of Guzley's idea and the fact that you found it in the book by DeWine et al. (2000).
-What you list on the reference page is the full citation for the DeWine et al. book.
+If you don't name Guzley at the beginning of the sentence, your parenthetical citation would look like this: (Guzley, 1992, as cited in DeWine et al., 2000).
+On the reference page, you would provide the full citation for the DeWine et al. (2000) book.
 Because you have told the reader where you found the information, there is no need to provide a full citation for Guzley (1992) on the reference page.

-We need to emphasize that it usually is preferable for you to obtain the original work and cite that directly; this is the only way to be certain that you are correctly representing the original author's ideas.
-In some upper-level courses, including COMM 403: Senior Seminar, our capstone course for the major, we will want you to locate the original work so as to avoid frequent use of the "as cited in" format.
+We need to emphasize that it usually is preferable for you to obtain and read the original work and cite that directly; this is the only way to be certain that you are correctly representing the original author's ideas.
 However, we understand that when you are referring to content from your textbooks, particularly at the intermediate level of study, you will not always be able to locate the original source.
 In these situations, we expect you to follow the guidelines described here.

-When and where should I cite?
+When and Where Should I Cite?

 You always should provide a source citation the very first time you include information from that source.
 However, if the information in the subsequent sentences also comes from that source, students often wonder if they need to provide a parenthetical citation after each of those sentences as well.
 Knowing when, where and how often to cite is a skill that comes with practice, but the following are general guidelines that apply to most situations.

-First, as noted above, you always should provide a source citation the very first time you use information from that particular source, and the citation should be included in that sentence.
-If the information in the next sentence also comes from that source, you can avoid having to provide the citation again by making it clear that you're using information that also is from that same source.
+Repeated Citations.
+As noted above, you must always provide a source citation the very first time you use information from that particular source, and the citation should be included in that sentence.
+If the information in the next sentence also comes from that source, you can avoid having to provide the citation again by making it clear that you are continuing to use information that also is from that same source.
 Consider the following example: